flybywiresim/docs/docs/start/support.md

 Join our Discord server [:fontawesome-brands-discord:{: .discord } - **Discord Link**](https://discord.gg/flybywire) and search in the #support channel for similar issue user have reported.

-!!! warning "Please do a search before you post any questions or report any issues."
+!!! warning "Please do some research before you post any questions or report any issues."

 ## 4. Report Issue on Discord

-If you can't solve or find your issue with the above steps, you can use our discord #support channel to get further help.
+If you can't solve or find your issue with the above steps, you can use our [:fontawesome-brands-discord:{: .discord } - **Discord**](https://discord.gg/flybywire) **#support** channel to get further help.

 Please prepare the following before reporting any issues: